azuredevcollege/SAP/sap-oauth-saml-flow/SAPConfiguration/README.md

 1. Configure the Scope and select the correct target. <br>
 *(Scroll down the current page.)* <br>
-2. In our sample we are using: <br>
+2. In our sample we are using this in Postman: <br>
 ```https://<SAPNETWEAVER_IP_ADDRESS>:44300/sap/opu/odata/iwbep/GWSAMPLE_BASIC/ProductSet```

 ![Configure Scope in SAP NetWeaver](./img/SAPNetweaverScope.png)